drewgingerich/homelab/game-server/docs/decisions/DRAFT-use-nixos.md

 ## Problem

-I get uneasy when I don't know the state of my system.
-This can happen due to drift from e.g. package and OS upgrades, cruft from dirty package uninstallations, or me simply forgetting how I configured that one thing 4 years ago.

-I want a way to bring the system to a well-known state.
-I want this to derive from a version-controlled artifact so that if my system dies I can reproduce it.

-- No drift
-- Reproducible
-- Declarative
-- Version-controlled
+I want to control the state of my operating system and programs, so I can be confident about what's running and how it's configured, and be able to recreate the system if necessary.

+The state of my user data is out of scope here: it's handled separately by backups.

+This breaks down into a couple of goals:

+1. Define system state completely and explicitly
+2. Reproduce system state in a robust fashion
+3. Prevent system state drift

+All of these qualities together add up to system that is always in the state I expect, and can be recreated with confidence if necessary.

 ## Options

-- Ansible
+- Traditional package manager
-- Packer
+- Provisioning tool
-- Atomic Linux distro
+- Atomic Linux
 - NixOS

 ## Solution